 A land use classification created under Chapter 114 or 115 of the Fairfax County Code for the purpose of qualifying landowners who wish to retain their property for agricultural or forestal use for use/value taxation pursuant to Chapter 58 of the Fairfax County Code.

 A wall, fence, earthen berm, or plant materials which may be used to provide a physical separation between land uses.
-Refer to Article 13 of the Zoning Ordinance for specific barrier requirements.
+Refer to Section 5108 of the Zoning Ordinance for specific barrier requirements.

 BEST MANAGEMENT PRACTICES (BMPs):